openharmony/docs/en/application-dev/quick-start/arkts-localstorage.md

 ## Restrictions

-- Once created, the type of a named attribute cannot be changed.
+- Once created, a named attribute cannot have its type changed.
 Subsequent calls to **Set** must set a value of same type.
 - LocalStorage provides page-level storage.
 The [GetShared](../reference/arkui-ts/ts-state-management.md#getshared9) API can only obtain the LocalStorage instance passed through [windowStage.loadContent](../reference/apis/js-apis-window.md#loadcontent9) in the current stage.
 If the instance is not available, **undefined** is returned.
 For the example, see [Example of Sharing a LocalStorage Instance from UIAbility to One or More Pages](#example-of-sharing-a-localstorage-instance-from-uiability-to-one-or-more-pages).